 Humans never judge a blog post’s quality by how often it used a specific focus keyword.
 Instead, what makes topical content marketing a better method is that it mimics the human understanding of text.
 Having a topical approach to your brand’s content marketing effort means writing in-depth information in a digestible format.

-Longer blog posts (> 2,000 words) generally outperform shorter articles (< 1,000 words).
+Longer blog posts (over than 2,000 words) generally outperform shorter articles (fewer than 1,000 words).
 This is not a magic threshold to pass, but if we know that content depth matters, then we understand that you need some substance to reach it.
 Therefore, the average word count tends to grow.

 How to Write Topical Content?